Chip-L/weatherDashboard/README.md

-"# Weather Dashboard
+# Weather Dashboard

 ## Description

-build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+Build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
 Read through the documentation for setup and usage instructions.
 You will use `localStorage` to store any persistent data.